Counseling and Health Services

 Any medical information that you share with our staff is considered private.
 Information in your health file will not be made available to anyone (including faculty, administrators, and parents) without your written consent.
 Please refer to the Health Service's Notice of Privacy Practices for more detailed information.

 Provider visits do not come with any associated charges, but there can be costs for lab testing, prescriptions, or immunizations.
 You will be informed of any charges prior to receiving those services, and are able to pay by cash, check, or student account charge.
-For a full description of health clinic fees, visit this page.
+See a full description of Hamline health clinic fees.

 Health Services providers can prescribe medication as needed for a variety of common concerns.
 Health Services also stocks a limited number of prescriptions available for purchase at cost.
 Please note that with regard to prescription ADHD medications, our clinicians are not able to provide ongoing management of stimulant prescriptions.
 Students seeking refills of previously prescribed medication for ADD or ADHD are encouraged to contact the original prescriber to discuss preferred procedures for refilling these medications in accordance with Minnesota laws.